Dono7/MinesweeperJS/README.md

 ## Want to contribute ?

 You want to suggest new features ?
-Please [open an issue (on GitHub)](https://github.com/Dono7/MinesweeperJS/issues), using the label `enhancement`.
+Please [open an issue (on GitHub)](https://github.com/Dono7/MinesweeperJS/issues).

 You are a developer ?
-Take a look at the [to do list](doc/TODO.md) to see if you can help me improving this repo.
+Take a look at the [to do list](https://trello.com/b/tyBP7IQ0/minesweeperjs-todo-list) to see if you can help me improving this repo.
-If you want to add something that is not in the To Do List, you can also make a Pull Request (with the labels `enhancement`, `good first issue`, `improvement`, or `minor fix`).
+If you want to add something that is not in the To Do List, you can also make a Pull Request.

 ## Contributors Z